Tiruchengode: Temples

 This temple is regarded as the 4th of the 7 Tevara Stalams in the Kongu Region of Tamil Nadu.

 Ancient walls, mandapams and sculptured pillars (now in a state of disrepair) add to the awe that this temple perpetuates, on top of the hill.
 The motorway and the renovated Rajagopuram are of recent origin.
 True to the name Nagagiri, there is a 60 ft long snake carved on the hill.

-Although the sanctum faces the West, entrance to it is from the South.
+Although the sanctum faces the west, entrance to it is from the south.
 A majestic image of Ardanareeswarar adorns the sanctum.
 There is a water spring at the foot of the image which is said to have been divinely manifested (Uli Padaa Uruvam).
-There are inscriptions here from the times of Parantaka Chola, Gangaikonda Chola, the Vijayanagar and Mysore Kings and the Nayaks.
+There are inscriptions here from the times of Parantaka Chola, Gangaikonda Chola, the Vijayanagar and Mysore kings and the Nayaks.

-kannagi after burning Madurai finally reached Tiruchengode hill and she was taken by pushpak viman and went to heaven.
-Kannagi vizhla is celebrated with pomp and glory every year.

-Uttsavamurti of this temple is in the Cleveland Museum of Art, Cleveland, USA.
+Uttsavamurti of this temple is in the Cleveland Museum of Artm, Ohio, USA.